centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 - Web editor: Create and edit your views directly from your web browser.
 - New server: Brand new server and data model providing better performance.
-Migration process: Integrated migration process of your legacy views
+- Migration process: Integrated migration process of your legacy views.

 ## Centreon MAP Legacy